klabranche/pytoh/README.md

 Flask, however is not.
 In order for `app.py` to run without any extra manual steps we created the [devcontainer.json](https://github.com/klabranche/pytoh/blob/main/.devcontainer/devcontainer.json) file in the .devcontainer folder.

 We added a post create command to run `pip` to install our `requirements.txt`.
-Line 50 of the `devcontainer.json` reads `"postCreateCommand": "pip3 install --user -r requirements.txt",`.
+Line 50 of the `devcontainer.json` reads:

+`"postCreateCommand": "pip3 install --user -r requirements.txt",`

 This installs Flask whenever a new container is created.

 Creating this file in Visual Studio Code is a breeze by opening the command palette (`CTRL+Shift+P`) and typing `remote-container: Add Development Container Configuration Files` and follow the prompts.